 Next, place the dry ingredients in a large bowl and whisk to mix well.

 To begin the battering process, roll each vegetable (or vegetable slice) in the flax egg mixture to coat well.

 Next, dredge the vegetable chunks in the large bowl with the panko and dry coating.

 Place the battered veggie chunks into the basket of the air fryer, and sprinkle with salt, if desired.

-Set temperature to 400°F and timer at the following times.
+Set the temperature to 400°F and timer at the following times.

 - Asparagus, tofu, and broccoli–20 minutes.

 - Whole mushrooms, sweet potatoes, and Jo Jo potatoes–25 minutes.

-Once the air fryer timer goes off, leave vegetables in the basket or place on a plate, and allow to cool.
+Once the air fryer timer goes off, leave vegetables in the basket or place them on a plate, and allow them to cool.
 They really do get brown and crispy.

 One of the best things of all about air frying without oil is the cleanup.
 Simply amazing!